Atrop1n/Arpin/README.md

 ```
 sudo wireshark
 ```
-To stop the attack, press ENTER or ctrl+c.
+To stop the attack, press 'ENTER' or double press 'ctrl+c'.